-The Council has a cross party Member Development Group (MDG) to oversee development and delivery of Councillor learning and training.
-This Group meets to review the delivery of the annual training programme and extend it in response to councillor requests or identified needs as appropriate.
-The Group also looks at the Councillors' Community Grant Scheme and the Councillors' paperlite initiative as appropriate.
+The Council has a cross party Member Development Group (MDG) to oversee the development and delivery of Councillor learning and training.
+This Group meets to review the delivery of the annual training programme and looks at the Councillors' Community Grant Scheme before each election.